-The MFLs, once adopted by rule, will be evaluated within 10 years since scientific understanding of the system will continue to improve.
+The MFLs, adopted by rule in April 2017, will be evaluated within 10 years since scientific understanding of the system will continue to improve.
 Furthermore, to monitor the status of an adopted MFL, a screening level analysis will be performed approximately every five years, as well as when permit applications are considered that may impact the MFL.

 - Presentation to the district’s Governing Board, April 11, 2017

 - Silver Springs MFLs report